 5. Euro (EUR)

 Despite its terribly dysfunctional economic and political systems, Europe still managed to keep the euro above the U.S. dollar.
 It remains one of the most expensive currencies on the planet, which is tragic for anyone who likes visiting Rome or Paris.
-I’m personally expecting the euro to slide down the list in 2016.
+With the European Central Bank (ECB) implementing a negative interest rate policy and being involved in quantitative easing, we are expecting the euro to slide down the list during 2017.

 4. British Pound (GBP)